mousepawmedia/devdocs/source/network/phabricator.rst

 * You should *always* tag your event with the relevant Department at minimum.
   You may also want to include the appropriate Group, Team, or Project tags.
+  Also, if you're using the Jitsi meeting room, make sure you include the ``Jitsi Room Reservation [Control]`` tag.

 * As a habit, you should include the same people in Subscribers as you set in Invitees, so they get email notifications about attendance.